 A study after study confirms that alcoholism may trigger permanent loss of eyesight.

-In this post we explore how alcoholism affects the human eye and steps you can take to ensure you do not suffer loss of eyesight as a result of your drinking.
+In this post, we explore how alcoholism affects the human eye and steps you can take to ensure you do not suffer loss of eyesight as a result of your drinking.
 If you believe heavy drinking is only capable of causing short-term dizziness and blurry vision then please think again!
 By the time you have completed reading this post you will have gained a better understanding of how alcohol negatively affects the eye.

 Many drinkers will relate to experiencing 'blurred vision' following a heavy drinking session.

 Because alcohol is a toxin, it is capable of damaging your body's cells, no matter where they are located.
-They eye is no exception to the rule.
+The eye is no exception to the rule.
 Alcohol is capable of permanently impairing your vision.

 Fortunately, only those affected by chronic alcoholism are likely to suffer permanent eyesight damage as a result of their drinking.
 However, research does indicate heavy binge drinking is capable of damaging optical nerves that are designed to transport vision from the eyes and up into the brain.
 Scientifically this condition is known as toxic amblyopia.
 Many people with this condition live each day of their lives with permanently blurred vision.
-Suffers of toxic amblyopia are slow to respond to dangers and are much more likely to injure themselves during a fall.
+Sufferers of toxic amblyopia are slow to respond to dangers and are much more likely to injure themselves during a fall.

 Furthermore, alcohol stimulates an inhibitory neurotransmitter known as GABA-A. This neurotransmitter slows down nerve cells in the brain.
 Researchers believe this also weakens muscles in the eyes, leading to distorted vision.
 This also impairs your ability to differentiate between different colours.